mattbat/cookbook/_recipes/sausage-balls.md

 ## Steps
-1. Mix ingredients together. (you will probably have some Bisquik and cheese left over) and roll into balls and put on a cookie sheet.
+1. Mix ingredients together. (you will probably have some Bisquick and cheese left over) and roll into balls and put on a cookie sheet.
 2. Bake in oven 10-12 minutes at 425ºF.
 A little longer if frozen or you want them crispier.

 ## Notes